UnitVectorY-Labs/uvy-labs-guide/docs/_projects/gcputilities.md

 [gcp-cloud-run-iap-authui-tofu](https://github.com/UnitVectorY-Labs/gcp-cloud-run-iap-authui-tofu): Deploys GCP's IaP authui-container to Cloud Run as an internet facing endpoint.

+[firestore-to-bigquery-tofu](https://github.com/UnitVectorY-Labs/firestore-to-bigquery-tofu): This module automates the scheduled export of Firestore data by triggering Cloud Run jobs that export to Cloud Storage and load the data into BigQuery.

 ### Data Replication

 [firepubauditsource](https://github.com/UnitVectorY-Labs/firepubauditsource): Publishes Firestore data changes to Pub/Sub as JSON audit records for downstream processing.